Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

     - The Sysprep tool will create the image rendering the original non-usable
     - Then you stop the VM `Stop-AzVM -ResourceGroupName azuredemo -Name demovm -Force` from azure cloud shell.
 This will deallocate the Vm
     - Once the VM has been deallocated, you can go to the azure portal and select **capture** from the VM tab to create an image
     - Once the image has been created, you can create new VMs using that image.
-It will have all the default configurations
+It will have all the default configurations- thats the benifit